jakazmie/AIDays/IntelligentApps/01-CustomVisionService-ImageClassification/train.md

 # Model training
-In this step you will train, evaluate, and fine tune a custom image classification model using Custom Vision Service Web GUI.
+In this step you will train, evaluate, and fine tune a custom image classification model using Custom Vision Service web interface.
 Note that it is also possible to script the modelling workflow using Custom Vision Service SDK.

 ## Prepare training data
 The dataset used in this exercise can be downloaded from: